rafaelAmaralMario/mario-driving-school/README.md

 ```

-After running the server, you can finally see the project into:
+After running the server, you can finally see the project:

 ```
 http://localhost:3000/